Unsubsidized Stafford Loan for Graduates

 If you combine subsidized and unsubsidized loans, no more than $8,500 may be in subsidized loans.
 Check with your financial aid office to determine the amount you are eligible for.

 As a graduate or professional student, you can have a total outstanding debt of $138,500 (with no more than $65,500 in subsidized loans).
 These loan totals also will include any Stafford loans received for undergraduate study.

 How can I get this loan?

 You first must complete the Free Application for Federal Student Aid (FAFSA) or Renewal FAFSA.
 After the FAFSA is processed, your school will review the results and inform you about your loan eligibility.
-Next you must complete the Master Promissory Note (request the MPN), which is the promissory note for your loan.
+Next you must complete the Master Promissory Note, which is the promissory note for your loan.

 What is the interest rate of this loan?

 Federal Stafford Unsubsidized loans have a fixed interest rate of 5.41%.
 Interest accrues for the entire term of the loan, including periods of deferment.
 Any interest that accrues while the student is in school will be capitalized when repayment begins.

 Are there any special fees I will pay?